A Teacher's Guide to Distance Learning

 Virtual High Schools

 Paul needed to re-take American History so that he could graduate from High School with his classmates.
-The problem was that he also had to report to work at 3:00 each afternoon; there was no time during the school day to take the course.
-His counselor suggested that he connect to the Internet and check out the Florida High School at http://fhs.net.
-The Florida High School is a joint project between Orange and Alachua County public schools (see below).
-The "virtual" school curriculum currently includes Chemistry, Algebra, Basic, Pascal, SAT Preparation, Economics, and American History.
-(Any Florida student may take the courses without charge.)
+The problem was that he also had to report to work at 4:00 each afternoon; there was no time during the school day to take the course.
+His counselor suggested that he connect to the Internet and check out the Florida High School at http://www.flvs.net.
+The "virtual" school curriculum includes content such as Chemistry, Algebra, Basic, Pascal, SAT Preparation, Economics, and American History.
+Each course is taught by an accredited teacher who communicates with the students via the Internet and telephone to complete the curriculum.

 Instruction for Distributed Classes